DM126/Toy-FORTH/README.md

 Note that "functions" in this language are actually more like macros than functions, as they simply splice any tokens within the function body into the token buffer.
 However, argument passing can be simulated with some clever stack operations.

 ### Other keywords:
+`DUMP` will print the entire contents of the parameter stack, and is used for debugging a program.
 `RANDOM` will push a random integer on to the stack.
 Uses the C++ rand() function.
 `INPUT` will get user input using std::cin and push it onto the stack.